nagypeter/weblogic-on-oke-workshop/tutorials/setup.weblogic.kubernetes.dk.md

 Save the changes.

 #### Deploy WebLogic Kubernetes Operator and WebLogic Domain ####

----

-Note: if you need to clone WebLogic Kubernetes Operator v1.1 repository then execute the following command:

-	git clone https://github.com/oracle/weblogic-kubernetes-operator.git --branch v1.1

-Don't forget to replace your local repository folder location in the following commands.

----

 Open a terminal and create output directory for the operator and domain scripts.
 (If you specify different output folder then don't forget change at every occurrence in the following commands.)